 To try and help you newbie dads prepare for how your relationship will change after having a baby, here’s three things that I’ve learnt over the past few months:

 The arrival of a small, wrinkly person has a tendency to put an end to all sexual activity in a relationship.
-This can be very annoying – ask my blue balls if you don’t believe me!
 It’s hardly surprising though if you think about it for a minute – your partner has either just decimated her lady garden by pushing out an entire human, or undergone a pretty traumatic slicing to give birth via C-section.

-On top of the recommended six-weeks or so required to recover from any internal and external trauma, she is probably going through some major changes too which means she is not particularly in the mood to satisfy you.
+On top of the recommended six-weeks or so required to recover from any internal and external trauma, she is probably going through some major changes too which means she is not particularly in the mood.
 Among a number of other reasons, hormones will be taking over her body, her boobs will have gone from sexual play things to the vessel with which to feed her child, and she will be bloody knackered.

 So, if we’re honest and forget about our junk for a few seconds, you can’t really blame her for not necessarily feeling in the mood.
 Stay safe in the knowledge that things will get better, just give her a bit of time and space.
-In the meantime, you can always get reacquainted with your former best friend who is still attached to your arm and test out your laptop internet video download speeds, if you get what I mean.
+In the meantime, you can always test out your laptop internet video download speeds, if you get what I mean.

 You no longer warrant or deserve all of the attention: